|

 uniformity in every particular,

-is found in throughout nature.
+is found throughout nature.

-principles of human nature furnish
+Universal principles of human

-acquainted with the regular springs of
+with the regular springs of human behavior.

 We learn the great force of

-education whichs mold the human mind from its infancy and forms it into a fixed
+mind from its infancy and forms it

-and established character.
+into a fixed and established character.

-prevail in the different ages of human
+in the different ages of human

 life.

-dependence of men is so great in all societies no human action is entirely
+The mutual dependence of men is so great in all societies no

-complete in itself, or is performed without reference to the actions of others,
+human action is entirely complete in itself, or is performed without reference

-requisite to make it answer fully
+to the actions of others, requisite to make it answer fully the

-the intention of the agent acting.
+intention of the agent acting.

-The poorest
+The poorest craftsman, who

-the fruits of his labor.
+his labor.

 In these conclusions they take their measures from past